-This note presents the Company's exposure information for the above-mentioned risks, as well as its objectives, policies, and procedures for measuring and managing these risks.
-For further quantitative disclosures, please refer to the respective notes in the parent company only financial statements.
+This note presents the Consolidated Company's exposure information for the above-mentioned risks, as well as its objectives, policies, and procedures for measuring and managing these risks.
+For further quantitative disclosures, please refer to the respective notes in the consolidated financial statements.